High Energy Old-Time Fiddle and Banjo Tunes, Impassioned Songs of Life, Love, Lust, and Loss; Traditional Folk Music of the Appalachian Mountains.

 As Seen/Heard At

-Charlottesville and surrounding areas: The Whiskey Jar, Fellini's #9, The Local, Ashlawn-Highland, Blue Mountain Brewery, Devil's Backbone Brewery, Albemarle CiderWorks, King Family Vineyards, Fardowner's, Charlottesville City Market, WTJU-FM
+Charlottesville and surrounding areas: First Night Charlottesville, The Whiskey Jar, Fellini's #9, The Local, Ashlawn-Highland, Blue Mountain Brewery, Devil's Backbone Brewery, Albemarle CiderWorks, King Family Vineyards, Fardowner's, Charlottesville City Market, WTJU-FM

 Fish, Tree Sap, Trinkets, Baubles, The Call of a Pileated Woodpecker, Database Management, Ancient Jokes